Radius of Gyration, Contraction Factors, and Subdivisions of Topological Polymers: Introduction

 \section{Introduction}

-We consider a classical model of polymers consisting of a collection of monomers connected by displacement vectors representing effective bond vectors between adjacent monomers.
+We consider a classical model of polymers, discussed by James, Guth, and Flory~\cite{James:1943hc,James:1947hp,FloryPaulJ1969Smoc} and called \emph{phantom network theory}, in which the polymer molecule consists of a collection of monomers connected by displacement vectors representing effective bond vectors between adjacent monomers.
 Here each bond vector represents a Kuhn length (or a multiple of the Kuhn length) along the polymer, as in~\cite{rubenstein:colby}.
 For a linear polymer, we may think of the displacement vectors as independently sampled from multivariate Gaussian distributions, yielding a Gaussian random walk.
 The effective bond vectors (or displacement vectors) in a ring polymer must obey the additional condition that they must sum to zero, meaning that they are not independently sampled.
 Recently, polymers with more complicated topologies have been synthesized~\cite{Suzuki:2014fo,Tezuka:2017gh}, leading to an interest in modeling \emph{topological} polymers where the underlying structure is not a path or a cycle but an arbitrary connected multigraph $\graphG$.
 This introduces a more complicated dependence structure between displacement vectors.

 To describe the model in this case, it's helpful to introduce some notation: \begin{definition} Let $\graphG$ be an arbitrary connected multigraph (loop edges and multiple edges are allowed) with an orientation on each edge.
 A \emph{vertex vector} for $\graphG$ is an $x \in (\mathbb{R}^{d})^\verticesV$ where $x_i \in \mathbb{R}^d$ is the position of vertex $\vertex_i$ and $x^k \in \mathbb{R}^\verticesV$ is the vector of $k$-th coordinates of all vertex positions.
 An \emph{edge vector} $w$ for $\graphG$ is a $w \in (\mathbb{R}^d)^\edgesE$ where $w_j \in \mathbb{R}^d$ is the displacement along edge $\edge_j$ and $w^k \in \mathbb{R}^\edgesE$ is the vector of all $k$-th coordinates of the edge displacements.
 These are illustrated in Figure~\ref{fig:edge and vertex vectors}. \end{definition}